 Make sure to do your due diligence when trying to find a rental for your small business.
 Picture the right balance of size, amenities, location and price to narrow down your search.

 Use what you now know about office rental costs and your needs to start your search.
-Online commercial real estate sites like LoopNet and Showcase list thousands of available properties per year and are a great resource for your initial search.
+Online commercial real estate sites such as LoopNet and Showcase list thousands of available properties per year and are a great resource for your initial search.

 Try to find the average cost for the size and area you would ideally like for your office space.
 Identify properties on the high- and low-end of your price range and try to base your search somewhere in the middle.

 If you’ve already calculated how much you can afford, you can see how much room you have to move up or down to balance desirability and affordability.
 It may turn out that you can afford to move downtown where there is a lot of consumer traffic for your small business.
 Remember to include room for business growth, but also the added expense if the landlord requires you to sign a triple-net lease.

 Other than negotiating terms for the average rent cost, landlords may try to include unexpected clauses that can prove costly down the road.
 Among other things, make sure to confirm if rent is subject to inflation, if you’re in charge of any maintenance and if you’re able to sublease the property if you need to move.